2024–25 Willem II season: Season run-in

 Following the Winter break, Willem II went on a deep slide, earning just 2 points in the first 12 matches of 2025.
-This led first to the departure of Technical Director Tom Clauwé, who left Willem II April 18 to return to his former club KV Mechelen in Belgium.
+This led first to the departure of Technical Director Tom Caluwé, who left Willem II April 18 to return to his former club KV Mechelen in Belgium.
 Less than two weeks later, on April 30, head trainer Peter Maes and the team agreed to part ways following an eighth consecutive loss.
 Assistant trainer Kristof Aelbrecht was named the interim head trainer, and former player, Freek Heerkens, was appointed acting Technical Director.